i-singh2/NBA-Lineup-Prediction/README.md

 ## Overview

-This NBA Lineup Prediction project is meant to predict the fifth home player, ` home_4 ` in NBA matchups with the use of historical data from 2007 to 2015.
+This NBA Lineup Prediction project is meant to predict the fifth home player, ` home_4 ` in NBA matchups using historical data from 2007 to 2015.
 Built using XGBoost, the model is trained on NBA data from 2007-2015 to analyze lineup effectiveness and assist in strategic decision-making.

 ## Key Features